EternalBlue: City of Baltimore cyberattack

-In May 2019, the city of Baltimore struggled with a cyberattack by digital extortionists; the attack froze thousands of computers, shut down email and disrupted real estate sales, water bills, health alerts and many other services.
-Nicole Perlroth, writing for The New York Times, initially attributed this attack to EternalBlue; in a memoir published in February 2021, Perlroth clarified that EternalBlue had not been responsible for the Baltimore cyberattack, while criticizing others for pointing out "the technical detail that in this particular case, the ransomware attack had not spread with EternalBlue".
+In May 2019, the city of Baltimore struggled with a cyberattack by digital extortionists; the attack froze thousands of computers, shut down email, and disrupted real estate sales, water bills, health alerts, and many other services.
+Nicole Perlroth, writing for The New York Times, initially attributed this attack to EternalBlue; however, in a February 2021 book on the cyber arms market, Perlroth clarified that EternalBlue was not responsible for the Baltimore cyberattack, while criticizing others for pointing out "the technical detail that in this particular case, the ransomware attack had not spread with EternalBlue".

-Since 2012, four Baltimore City chief information officers have been fired or have resigned; two left while under investigation.
-Some security researchers said that the responsibility for the Baltimore breach lay with the city for not updating their computers.
-Security consultant Rob Graham wrote in a tweet: "If an organization has substantial numbers of Windows machines that have gone 2 years without patches, then that’s squarely the fault of the organization, not EternalBlue."
+As a result of the cyberattack, four Baltimore City chief information officers were fired or resigned; two left while under investigation.
+Some security researchers argued that responsibility for the breach lay with the city for failing to update its computers.
+Security consultant Rob Graham noted: "If an organization has substantial numbers of Windows machines that have gone 2 years without patches, then that’s squarely the fault of the organization, not EternalBlue."